Conor-20105865/converter/README.md

 ✅ Convert Binary to Decimal

-✅ Convert Decimal to Octal (not implemented yet)
+✅ Convert Decimal to Octal

-✅ Convert Octal to Decimal (not implemented yet)
+✅ Convert Octal to Decimal

-✅ Convert Hexadecimal to Binary (not implemented yet)
+✅ Convert Hexadecimal to Binary

-✅ Convert Binary to Hexadecimal (not implemented yet)
+✅ Convert Binary to Hexadecimal

 # Compilation and Execution